-CCTC pharmacists ensure the safe and appropriate use of medications in CCTC, by reviewing all medication orders, providing information regarding administration and by monitoring for possible drug interactions.
+CCTC pharmacists ensure the safe and appropriate use of medications in CCTC, including antibiotic usage.
+They review all medication orders, provide information regarding drug administration and monitor for possible drug interactions.
 They have specialized knowledge about drugs that are used during critical illness.